girtel/moviot_website/content/publication/_index.md

 ---

 <div style="text-align: center">
-Papers and documents published in frames of the MovIoT project
+Papers and documents published in frame of the MovIoT project
 </div>
 <br>